toddledev/documentation/docs/15-connecting-data/03-call-an-api/index.md

 1. Create or edit a workflow for an event
 2. Click [kbd]+[kbd] to add an action
 3. Under **APIs**, select your API
-4. Specify any input values you want to override, as defined in the API
+4. (Optional) Specify any input values you want to override, as defined in the API

 ## API example
 The following example demonstrates how to implement a weather card that combines both API calling methods.
 It uses auto fetch to load weather data when the component mounts and provides a update button that manually triggers the API through a workflow action.